LaneLab/Spratt_SPI2_tuning_paper/README.md

 # Spratt_SPI2_tuning_paper
-This repository contains csv summary files and code used for data extraction in the first preprint version of Spratt M., Lane K. (2025) (https://doi.org/10.1101/2025.07.01.662634)
+This repository contains summary data and code used in Spratt M. & Lane K. (2025) (https://doi.org/10.1101/2025.07.01.662634)

 # Flow Cytometry Data

 ## Summary Dataframes
-6 .xlsx files are included - found in FlowSummaryStats Stored as CSV files.
+6 .xlsx files are included - found in FlowSummaryStats

+Stored as CSV files.
 FlowJo was used to analyze FCS files.
 CSVs contain summary statistics as exported by FlowJo and are organized by figure.

 # DIMM Data:

 ## Summary Dataframes
+Summary datafiles for untracked data are located in DIMM_untracked and contain a csv file for each experiment with regionprops data for all cell labels before and after media transition.

-4 data files are included - found in DIMM_summaries
+4 data files are included from the tracked data set - found in DIMM_summaries

 - **Full_MotherCell_Data.csv** - contains all processed median sfGFP and mRuby2 intensity values and cell length (feret_diameter_um) for 3 separate experiments - 258 total mother cells.